ishfaqmalik441/HealthHub/README.md

    - Gain a comprehensive analysis of your body mass index (BMI) trends over time.
    - Visualize how your weight and health status have evolved.
    - Gain valuable insights into BMI changes, categorizes weight status (underweight, normal, overweight, or obese), and important statistics related to your BMI.
+   - Calculate your BMI as well through our interactive BMI calculator!

 5. **Interactive User-Friendly Dashboard**:
    - Central hub to monitor fitness progress, access diet plans, and upload new data.